golangsugar/chatty/README.md

 ---
 Chatty is a lightweight helper for events logging. <br />
 It consists in a simple wrapper over native fmt methods. <br />
-The OutputFormat can be defined with LOG_OUTPUT_FORMAT environment variable. <br />
-The SeverityLevel can be defined with LOG_SEVERITY_LEVEL environment variable. <br />

 #### Downloading
 ```console